 The more I learned, the more I understood that those skills could have served me much earlier on had I known of their existence.

 This is what has driven me, and why I dedicated my life to teaching others the skills I have learned – often the hard way!

 But I don’t regret anything in my life.
-It’s all unfolded the way it was meant to, and now I know I can help many more people – I am eternally grateful because I can look back on and feel proud of what I’ve achieved.
+It’s all unfolded the way it was meant to, and now I know I can help many more people – I am eternally grateful because I can look back on it and feel proud of what I’ve achieved.